JeremyQO/GUI-Experiment/README.md

 │    │    Simulate.py (contains the functions used for runing the code on a │    │                computed that is not connected to the experimental setup) │    │    Temperature
-│    │    │  file1.py (typically, for functions that can be used from anywhere)
+│    │    │  file1.py (For functions that can be used from anywhere)
-│    │    │  file2.py (typically, for functions that are specific to use with GUI) │    │
+│    │    │  file2.py (For functions that are specific to use with GUI)
+│    │
 │    │    PGC
 │    │    │  file1.py